SanjayUG/Cluster-Resource-Manager/notes.md

 11. To Demonstrate Failover:
     - Go to one of the Node Agent terminals (e.g., node2) and press Ctrl+C to terminate the process.

-    - In the Manager Terminal, after a few seconds the manager will detect that node2 is unresponsive and mark it as DOWN and will re-queue any tasks that were running on node2 and 	  attempt to re-assign them to other available nodes (node1, node3).
+    - In the Manager Terminal, you will see a log message indicating that the connection to node2 was lost (e.g., ERROR: Lost connection to Node node2).
+      It will then automatically detect the failure, mark node2 as inactive, and reassign any incomplete tasks to the next available healthy node (e.g., node1 or node3).
+      A message like Reassigning task TASK_X from failed Node node2 to Node node3 confirms the failover and recovery mechanism is working.

 12. Cleanup:
     - Press Ctrl+C in all terminals.